-Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services \$70 copay for Medicare-covered partial hospitalization or Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. intensive outpatient service per day.
-Prior Authorization may be required.
+Services that are covered for you What you must pay when you get these services Partial hospitalization services and Intensive outpatient services \$85 copay for Medicare-covered partial hospitalization or Partial hospitalization is a structured program of active psychiatric treatment provided as a hospital outpatient service or by a community mental health center, that is more intense than the care received in your doctor's or therapist's office and is an alternative to inpatient hospitalization. intensive outpatient service per day.
+Prior Authorization may be required .
 Intensive outpatient service is a structured program of active behavioral (mental) health therapy treatment provided in a hospital outpatient department, a community mental health center, a Federally qualified health center, or a rural health clinic that is more intense than the care received in your doctor's or therapist's office but less intense than partial hospitalization.
-Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$10 copay for each Medicare-covered PCP office visit.
-Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location See "Outpatient Surgery" earlier in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting.
-Consultation, diagnosis, and treatment by a specialist \$15 copay for each Medicare-covered specialist visit.
-Prior Authorization may be required.
+Physician/Practitioner services, including doctor's office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office by a primary care provider \$5 copay for each Medicare-covered PCP office visit. • Medically-necessary medical care or surgery services furnished in a certified ambulatory surgical center, hospital outpatient department, or any other location See "Outpatient Surgery" earlier in this chart for any applicable cost share amounts for ambulatory surgical center visits or in a hospital outpatient setting. • Consultation, diagnosis, and treatment by a specialist \$10 copay for each Medicare-covered specialist visit.
+Prior Authorization may be required .

-Other health care professionals

-- Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Urgently Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Our plan offers 24 hours per day, 7 days per week virtual visit access to board certified doctors via Teladoc to help address a wide variety of health concerns/questions.
-Covered services include general medical, behavioral health, dermatology, and more.

-A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or internet using a smart phone, tablet, or a computer.
-Certain types of visits may require internet and a camera-enabled device.
+Services that are covered for you What you must pay when you get these services Other health care professionals \$5 copay for services received from other healthcare professionals in a PCP's office. \$10 copay for services received from other healthcare professionals in all other locations.
+Prior Authorization may be required. • Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment \$10 copay for Medicare-covered hearing services.
+Prior Authorization may be required .
+Certain telehealth services, including: Urgently Needed Services, Home Health Services, Primary Care Physician, Occupational Therapy, Specialist, Individual Sessions for Mental Health, Podiatry Services, Other Health Care Professional, Individual Sessions for Psychiatric, Physical Therapy and Speech-Language Pathology Services, Individual Sessions for Outpatient Substance Abuse, and Diabetes Self-Management Training.
+You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth.
+Our plan offers 24 hours per day, 7 days per week virtual vis access to board certified doctors via Teladoc to help address wide variety of health concerns/questions.
+Covered services include general medical, behavioral health, dermatology, and more. - A virtual visit (also known as a telehealth consult) is a visit with a doctor either over the phone or internet using a smart phone, tablet, or a computer.
+Certain types of visits may require internet and a camera-enabled device. required.
 For more information, or to schedule an appointment, call Teladoc at 1-800-835-2362 (TTY: 711) 24 hours a day, 7 days a week.